Enanter/SimplePipelineCore/README.md

 ## 1. goal
-The goal of this project is to understand and develop a modern RISC architecture with instruction pipeline.
+The goal of this project is to understand and develop a modern RISC architecture with out-of-order instruction pipeline.
 This project will support RV32I ISA.

 Instruction pipeline means each CPU stage(Fetch, Decode, Execution, and Write-back) works on a instruction in order, instead waiting for the previous stage finishes the instruction.